 (1) It only works well with good audio.
 It is not 100% accurate, so you still have to edit the transcript carefully.

 (3) It doesn’t identify speakers.

-However, Otter will definitely make your work quicker rather than transcribing from scratch.
+However, Otter will make your work quicker rather than transcribing from scratch.

 NOTE: Otter limits each transcription to 40 minutes and up to 3 imports for basic accounts.
 You have to upgrade to a Premium account to enjoy all the features.

 3. Text Editor and Writing Tool

 You need Microsoft Word installed on your computer to transcribe an audio and format the transcript.
 But as you may well know, a licensed Microsoft Word is going to cost you.